Kelisei/3er-anio-unlp/Semestre2/Concurrente/practica5/practica5.md

     BEGIN
         LOOP
             huellaTest := tomarImagen();
-            maxSim := -1.0;
-            FOR i IN 1..16 LOOP
+            FOR i IN 1..8 LOOP
-                SELECT
                 ACCEPT recibirListo(huella: OUT text) DO
                     huella := huellaTest;
+                END ACCEPT;
-                    END recibirListo;
+            END LOOP;
-                OR
+            maxSim := -1.0;
+            FOR i IN 1..8 LOOP
                 ACCEPT recibirInformacion(codigo: IN text; valor: IN Float) DO IF valor > maxSim THEN
                         maxSim := valor;
                         maxCodigo := codigo;
                     END IF;
                 END recibirInformacion;
-                END SELECT;
             END LOOP;
         END LOOP;
     END BODY especialista;